 In terms of Section 134(5) of the Companies Act 2013 the Board of Directors to thebest of their knowledge and ability further confirm:

-i. that in the preparation of the annual accounts for the financial year ended 31stMarch 2018 the applicable Indian accounting standards have been followed and that therewere no material departures;
+i. that in the preparation of the annual accounts for the financial year ended 31stMarch 2020 the applicable Indian accounting standards have been followed and that therewere no material departures;

-ii. that they had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 31st March2018 and of the profits of the Company for the year under review;
+ii. that they had selected such accounting policies and applied them consistently andmade judgments and estimates that are reasonable and prudent so as to give a true and fairview of the state of affairs of the Company at the end of the financial year 31stMarch 2020 and of the profits of the Company for the year under review;

 iii. that they had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of the Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 iv. that they had prepared the annual accounts for the year ended 31stMarch 2020 on a going concern basis;

 vi. that they had devised proper systems to ensure compliance with the provisions ofall applicable laws and that such systems were adequate and operating effectively.